Rating: 5.00

 For exact ingredient measurements, please scroll down to the Recipe Card.

-Ingredients for Rich and Aromatic Indian Chicken Korma Curry Cooked in Yogurt in seperate bowls such as green chili peppers, cilantro, mint leaves, potatoes, plain yogurt, almond paste, turmeric, lemon, fresh cream, garam masala, Kashmiri red chili powder, oil, salt, ginger garlic paste, onion paste and chicken
+Ingredients for Rich and Aromatic Indian Chicken Korma Curry Cooked in Yogurt in seperate bowls such as green chili peppers, cilantro, mint leaves, potatoes, plain yogurt, almond paste, turmeric, lemon, fresh cream, garam masala, Kashmiri red chili powder, oil, salt, ginger garlic paste, onion paste and chicken.

 • Oil- A neutral cooking oil will be best here.